Dog Ate a Tampon – What to Do Next

 What to do if your dog ate a tampon

-There’s nothing you can do at home to help your dog.
+There’s nothing safe you can do as far as home remedies to help your dog.
 Call the vet as soon as you can.
 Your dog might get super lucky and the tampon might pass along without causing any issues.
 This, however, isn’t something you want to bet on with your pet’s life at stake.

 Keep a close eye on the dog until you are able to have him seen by a vet.
 Observe for any changes or development in symptoms.
-Some of the common symptoms that may appear after a dog eats a tampon include vomiting, lack of appetite, and difficulties in defecating.
+Some of the common symptoms that may appear after a dog eats a tampon include vomiting, lack of appetite, and difficulties in defecating (bloody stools).